omussell/grim/docs/design.md

 - Fabric could use PuppetDB for inventory
 - BUBO workers could be long running firecracker VMs configured with puppet and controlled via fabric
 - Dont run Puppet agent as a service.
 Only run it when the human wants to.
 The VMs should never change unless a human invokes changes to happen.
+- Ubuntu as host isnt the most preferred, because its quite messy.
+Alpine is preferred but has many limitations.
+- Metadata server needs to have internal DNS and maybe a way of authenticating host identities (SSH host keys / SSHFP?)

+- Ansible instead of Puppet+Fabric?
+- Maybe have bubo create full fledged uVM instead of just parts?

 Deploy process: